 I remember a few years ago when big makeup companies started putting caffeine in their facial products.
 The idea was that if caffeine could perk us up every morning, it could probably perk our skin up, too.
 Caffeine is known to decrease puffiness around the eyes.
 A natural exfoliator that reduces puffiness at the same time?
 Sounds good to me!
 You can use either fresh coffee grounds or those you’ve already brewed (which makes more sense to me – recycling is always a good thing).
-Simply add them to a small amount of the oil of your choice, and apply to your skin.
+Simply add them to a small amount of the oil of your choice, and apply it to your skin.
 The only downside I see to using coffee as a natural exfoliant is that coffee grounds are inherently messy, so be prepared for a bit of cleanup.

 Find organic coffee beans here (so pesticides from conventionally grown coffee don’t end up on your face).

 It probably sounds strange to think of rubbing almonds all over your face, but when they’re ground up very finely, almonds make for a great natural exfoliant.
 Almond powder is a chemical-free, nutrient-rich method to exfoliate your skin.
 When added to a small amount of water, the almond powder will exfoliate the skin without leaving behind any residue.

 Using an exfoliant a few times a week is one of the best ways to keep your skin healthy and young-looking.
 Make sure you use them gently – exfoliating shouldn’t hurt!
 Scrubbing your face too hard or too often can result in irritated skin, and redness is definitely not the look you’re going for with this.